 She made hers extra fancy.
 Some had liqueur soaked dried fruit in the middle.
 Others had truffle centers.

-They were all chilled and then dipped and decorated.
+They were all chilled and then dipped in chocolate and decorated.
 They really were magnificent.

 You know what?
 They were still a treat!